-A speech by Chris Huhne, the Secretary of State for Energy and Climate Change, grabbed some attention at the Liberal Democrats conference in Birmingham today.
+A Chris Huhne conference speech by the Secretary of State for Energy and Climate Change, grabbed some attention at the Liberal Democrats conference in Birmingham today.
 So, good news for the Liberal Democrats.

 At issue was his choice of language.
-The language that he used to describe his bed-fellows in government, the Tories:
+That is, the language that he used to describe his bed-fellows in government, the Tories:

 Let that be a warning to the Conservative right here: we need no Tea Party Tendency in Britain.

-I can’t imagine that anyone will be at all offended by that remark coming from the Westminster School educated son of a prominent businessman.
+Clearly, I can’t imagine that anyone will be at all offended by that remark coming from the Westminster School educated son of a prominent businessman.
 Not at all.
-They know it’s a marriage of convenience.
+Because, they know it’s a marriage of convenience.

 Of more concern, however might be his understanding of Republicanism and the Tea Party movement in the USA.
-Here his remarks don’t bode well for someone in a senior government post:
+Since, here his remarks don’t bode well for someone in a senior government post:

 The danger if you don’t compromise is now clear from America.